LSD Abuse and Addiction Treatment Options

 Even though few experts consider LSD an addictive drug, substance abuse deserves professional treatment.
 This treatment helps the patient stop using LSD or other drugs while addressing underlying mental health issues that might contribute to the behavior.

-Zinnia Healing’s team of professionals uses personalized treatment plans that can include various approaches.
+Zinnia Health’s team of professionals uses personalized treatment plans that can include various approaches.

 Cognitive Behavioral Therapy (CBT)